Namptiter/Real-time-stream-video-processed-from-OpenVINO-demo-to-website-object-detection-object-counter-/README.md

 # Real-time-stream-video-processed-from-OpenVINO-demo-to-website(object detection & object counter)
 Using SocketIo to transfer each frame processed from OpenVINO to website realtime.
-In this demo, we are using object detection with yolov3 with IR model was trained with darknet.
+In this demo, we are using object detection yolov3 async with IR(.bin, .xml) model, that was converted from yolov3 model(.weights).
+Learn more about OpenVINO: https://software.intel.com/en-us/openvino-toolkit Learn more about yolov3: https://pjreddie.com/darknet/
 ## Required:
 ***OpenVINO toolkit